D-clearance

 For an undergraduate students to take graduate courses as undergraduate electives, their major department must send written approval to the Office of the Registrar.

-If you are interested in taking a graduate course, contact your academic advisor.
+If you are interested in taking a graduate course, first contact your academic advisor.
 You will also need written approval from the graduate course instructor to verify your readiness for the course.